probablySophie/ledgerr/README.md

 > [!WARNING]
 > **You should not use this project**.
 > *At this point Ledgerr is still heavily under construction.
-It can only vaguely do timesheets and cannot do anything at all with finance.*
+It can only vaguely do time-sheets and cannot do anything at all with finance.*

 The goal is to eventually create a [Ratatui](https://ratatui.rs/) based TUI app using this library once it is feature complete.